-National HIV Testing Week starts on Monday 7 February 2022.
+It’s National HIV Testing Week (5-11 February).
 Every year this annual campaign, run by HIV Prevention England, aims to raise awareness about the importance of regular testing, to help reduce the number of people living with undiagnosed HIV and those diagnosed late.
 The number of people diagnosed with HIV is falling, but there is still work to do.

 Test, Treat, Protect…